Hey everyone, Coach Tyler here.

-The interesting thing that I found from these figures is one would expect states like Florida and California to be higher up the list.
+The interesting thing I found from these figures is that one would expect states like Florida and California to be higher on the list.
 Well, I would think they would be.
-Yoga seems to be something that would be pretty popular in California I would have thought!
+Yoga seems to be something that would be pretty popular in California; I would have thought!

-While a range of factors are beyond your control when it comes to a certified yoga teacher salary, there are some things that you can certainly consider as a way to adjust a yoga teacher salary upwards.
+While a range of factors are beyond your control when it comes to a certified yoga teacher’s salary, there are some things that you can certainly consider as a way to adjust a yoga teacher’s salary upwards.